g4b1nagy/helpfulsheep.com/src/2015-02-05-mandatory-new-website-post.md

 * run every png image on the site through [tinypng.com](https://tinypng.com/)

-It might now seem like much, but they all add up.
+It might not seem like much, but they all add up.
 And with more and more people surfing the web via smartphone, these numbers really matter.

 Here's to a better experience on the web and less excuses to write out new posts!